l-oppi/l-oppi/README.md

 ## I'm an Electrical Engineering Student

 - 🔌 I'm currently working with instalation and development of telemetry equipments
-- 📚 I'm currently learning everything that my schedule allows
+- 📚 I'm currently trying to learn everything that my schedule allows 😫
 - 🎯 Goal 2022: Learn about and contribute to Open Source projects

 ### Languages and Tools: